MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 - When you use the advanced setting [OutlookDefaultLabel](clientv2-admin-guide-customizations.md#set-a-different-default-label-for-outlook) to set a different default label for Outlook, and the label you specify doesn't have any sublabels for the label policy, the label is correctly applied.

 - When the Azure Information Protection client is used in an Office app, a user with an Active Directory account that isn't configured for single sign-on is prompted to authenticate for Azure Information Protection.
 After successfully authenticating, the client status correctly changes to online, which enables labeling functionality.

-## Version 2.2.19.0

-**Released**: 08/06/2019

-Supported through 03/03/2020

-**Fixes:**

-- The client can successfully download its policy and display the current sensitivity labels.
-This fix is required after upgrading from a previous version and you haven't configured any custom information types in your labeling center.

-- General performance and stability improvements.

 ## Next steps